Neonatal maladjustment syndrome

 Neonatal maladjustment syndrome (NMS) is a syndrome where newborn foals exhibit uncommon behaviors, occurring in three to five percent of live births.
-These behaviors can include aimless wandering, hypersensitivity to loud sounds and brightness, weakness or coordination issues, and the incapability to nurse.
+These behaviors can include aimless wandering, hypersensitivity to loud sounds and brightness, weakness or coordination issues, and the inability to nurse.
 Neonatal maladjustment syndrome is often referred to as dummy foal syndrome by the equine community due to the aimlessness of the foals, nicknaming them "wanderers" or "dummy foals".

 Symptoms

 Often symptoms of NMS do not always exhibit themselves immediately after birth, as foals will at first appear normal.
 Often it takes a number of hours for the foal's odd behavior to become noticeable.
 These behaviors can include: